March 29 Brexit unlikely after UK rejects EU deal

 ... or join as a group

-The No vote came amid concerns that EU promises that the UK would not be stuck in a customs union in order to avoid a hard border in Ireland were not legally enforceable.
+The No vote came amid concerns that EU promises the UK would not be stuck in a customs union in order to avoid a hard border in Ireland were not legally enforceable.

-The options now left on the table were to crash out with no deal, causing economic bedlam, to "leave with a deal but not this deal", to cancel or delay Brexit, or to hold a new referendum, she said.
+The options now left on the table were to crash out with no deal, causing economic bedlam, to "leave with a deal but not this deal", to cancel or delay Brexit, or to hold a new referendum, May said.

 "These are unenviable choices, but thanks to the decision the house has made this evening they must now be faced," she said.

-She urged MPs to rule out the first option, adding: "I continue to believe that by far the best outcome is the UK leaves the European Union in an orderly fashion with a deal".
+She urged MPs to rule out the first option, adding: "By far the best outcome is the UK leaves the European Union in an orderly fashion with a deal".

 She also appeared to rule out the second one, given that, with just 16 days left to go until 29 March "the deal we have negotiated is the best and indeed only deal available."